 Cost: Free

 Google Keep is a straightforward browser-based app from Google.
 It can be accessed by going to keep.google.com.
-Its simple user interface makes Keep one of the best Windows apps.
+Its simple user interface makes it one of the best apps.

 You find the search bar on the top with a text field to add a new note.
 The tool supports the below note types on Windows: